shiyuchen6688/free2meet/README.md

 - Shiyu Chen
 - Banghua Xu
 - Ming Gong

-## Project Description

-Our project is a responsive web app allowing users to invite others to events, accept or decline event invitations, and chat with other users.
-Notable features include Google Maps integration, the ability to upload images for events and avatars, and algorithm and NLP-based recommender systems to streamline the event planning process.

 - Who is it for?
   - Anyone that want to schedule a time and location for a meetup, including business meeting, coffee talk, birthday party, dinner, and so on.